IS VAIL VALLEY REAL ESTATE ON FIRE?

 Best regards from high up in the Rocky Mountains where the fall colors are vivid hues of yellow, red and purple, and the weather delightful with winter right around the corner.

 Greg Strahan and Connie Kincaid-Strahan

 40 Years’ Experience.
-One Billion Dollars In Completed Transactions.
-250 Happy Families.
+One Billion Dollars Completed Transactions.
+Hundreds of Happy Families.

 Lifestyle enhancement coordinators and real estate guides to the Vail Valley.